 It’s easy to see your toddler’s attachment to grandma as a competition.
 You might feel driven to outdo what she does, or even scold or react in a way that might “punish” him for preferring her.

 Instead of thinking of his love as a finite, limited source (AKA a competition), focus on nurturing your own relationship with him.

 Carve out one-on-one time with just the two of you, from simple daily tasks to fun weekend adventures.
 Create special rituals like bedtime snuggles or reading books together.

-Use regular moments in your day to connect with him, so that it’s not simply about surviving the day-to-day, but actually enjoying your child as well.
+Use regular moments in your day to connect with him, so that it’s not just about surviving the day-to-day, but actually enjoying his company as well.

-And unless grandma is overstepping boundaries, don’t ask her to back down or discourage her from spending time with your child.
+Unless grandma is overstepping boundaries, don’t ask her to back down or discourage her from spending time with him.
 He has a place in his life for the both of you.

 Speaking of which, let’s talk boundaries.

 So far I’ve shared tips on how to manage your own feelings, assuming that grandma hasn’t done anything that might step on toes.
 But perhaps you do notice that her behavior and intentions aren’t aligned with how you believe they should.

 Watch the video below to learn three common ways grandma might be overstepping boundaries: